The Other Herman Miller

 While the IN-50 table went on to become THE Noguchi table, Herman Miller produced a handful of the sculptor’s designs in the late 1940s, including the recently reissued Rudder table.
 Freely mixing prosaic industrial parts with expressive sculptural elements, this dining suite is representative of Noguchi’s quirky approach to furniture design.

-When you first start learning about Herman Miller, you make your list, you look in the old catalogs, and you dream of things, and the Rudder table and stools are like the Holy Grail.
-One of the things that I adore about this is that it is such a truly impractical design—three-legged stools are a challenge.
-I love that in the late 1940s it was marketed as upscale, contemporary furniture—but it wasn't trying to be art furniture as might be the case today.
-To get a major furniture manufacturer to produce something this extreme is amazing—just think about what people were dressed in and society in general at the time.
+When you first learn about Herman Miller, you make your list, you look in old catalogues and you dream of things, and the Rudder table and stools are like the Holy Grail.
+One of the things that I adore about this is that it’s such a truly impractical design – three-legged stools are a challenge.
+I love that in the late 1940s it was marketed as contemporary, upmarket furniture, but it wasn’t trying to be art furniture as might be the case today.
+To have a major furniture manufacturer produce something this extreme is amazing.
+Just think about what people were wearing and society in general at the time.
 But then you have this example that was actually used by a family as it was intended for almost 60 years.
-It's fantastic to me.
+I find it fantastic.

-The other thing about this—and I have never been able to unearth the real story—is that there are two variations of the Rudder stool, one with a factory-machined seat and one that is cut from the molded seat of an Eames chair.
-The legs on the stool are Eames chair stock, with Eames footpads, and Eames shock-mounts underneath.
-I have this romantic vision of Noguchi in a factory pulling off-the-shelf parts and adapting them to create this design.
+The other thing about this – and I have never been able to unearth the real story – is that there are two variations of the Rudder stool, one with a factory-machined seat and one that is cut from the moulded seat of an Eames chair.
+The legs on the stool are Eames chair stock, with Eames footpads and Eames shock mounts underneath.
+I have this romantic vision of Noguchi in a factory pulling out off-the-shelf parts and adapting them to create this design.

 GILBERT ROHDE – Z-CLOCK

-The Herman Miller Clock Company was launched in 1926 and remained a part of the business until 1937, when it was spun off under the direction of Herman Miller founder DJ De Pree's brother-in-law, Howard Miller, and became the Howard Miller Clock Company.
+The Herman Miller Clock Company was launched in 1926 and remained a part of the business until 1937.
+It was then spun off under the direction of Herman Miller founder D.J.
+De Pree’s brother-in-law, Howard Miller, and became the Howard Miller Clock Company.
 While he was design director for Herman Miller, New York architect Gilbert Rohde designed a series of notable desktop clocks that echo the modern style of his furnishings.

-The Rohde clocks so obviously lead to the Nelson clocks.
-Some of the Rohde clocks—this one in particular—are incredibly good.
-To my eye, they are some of the most successfully produced, streamlined, machine age, Art Deco design from America.
-You can date them immediately, but they are just perfect little objects—just simple, uncompromising, and totally pure, but also functional.
-What is also interesting is the number of different clocks produced.
-Howard Miller took variation to an insane kind of level—there are something like 156 Nelson clocks—but considering that these were made during the depression, it's fairly impressive that they invested in creating so many models.
+The Rohde clocks clearly led to the Nelson clocks.
+Some of the Rohde clocks – and this one in particular – are incredibly good.
+To my eye, they are some of the most successfully produced, streamlined, machine-age, Art Deco design from the United States.
+You can date them immediately, but they are just perfect little objects.
+Simple, uncompromising and totally pure, but also functional.
+What’s also interesting is the number of different clocks produced.
+Howard Miller took variation to an insane level with something like 156 Nelson clocks, but considering that these were made during the depression, it’s fairly impressive that they invested in creating so many models.

 GEORGE NELSON & ASSOCIATES – THIN EDGE END TABLES

-These tables were actually stamped and stenciled 'discontinued,' which is really great because they made hardly any of them and so right here on the piece you have them saying ‘we give up.’
-They're a bit overbuilt—it’s a rather complicated base for such a delicate and minimal top—so they kind of internally dispute themselves.
-They do have a certain charm though—especially at the price they fetched.
+These tables were actually stamped and stencilled ‘discontinued’, which is really great because they made hardly any of them and right here on the piece you have them saying ‘we give up’.
+They’re a bit overbuilt – it’s a rather complicated base for such a delicate and minimal top – so they kind of represent an internal dispute.
+They do have a certain charm though, especially at the price they fetched.

 ALEXANDER GIRARD – SNAKE OCCASIONAL TABLE

-In the mid-1960s Herman Miller produced a range of bespoke Girard furniture designs for installation at the Braniff Airlines lounges he was concurrently designing.
-A variety of seating, tables, stools, and ottomans were introduced commercially as The Girard Group in 1967, but were discontinued soon thereafter.
+In the mid-1960s Herman Miller produced a range of bespoke Girard furniture designs to install at the Braniff Airlines lounges that he was concurrently designing.
+A variety of seating, tables, stools and ottomans were introduced commercially as the Girard Group in 1967, but were discontinued shortly thereafter.
 The snake motif that appears on this enamel table top would resurface in the early 1970s on a silkscreened Action Office Environmental Enrichment panel.

-I think Girard was more successful as a textile designer—a genius really—and graphic designer, but his furniture has an appealing quirkiness.
+I think Girard was more successful as a textile designer (a genius really) and a graphic designer, but his furniture has an appealing quirkiness.
 I love this thing.
 It just screams everything I love about Girard.
-He adds sort of richness and humanity to what can sometimes come off as sterile modernism.
+He adds richness and humanity to what can sometimes come off as sterile modernism.
 This should really be worth more money than it is in the current market.

 GEORGE NELSON & ASSOCIATES – CHAISE MODEL #5490

-This chrome based chaise (and matching lounge chairs) was designed by Irving Harper for the Nelson Office and first appeared in the 1955 Herman Miller Collection catalog.
+This chrome-based chaise (and matching lounge chairs) was designed by Irving Harper for the Nelson Office and first appeared in the 1955 Herman Miller Collection catalogue.

 CHARLES AND RAY EAMES – PRE-PRODUCTION DAX

-This early pre-production molded plastic chair dating from around 1950 features a cross-brace left off the final design of what would later be offered as the X-base or H-base.
+This early pre-production-moulded plastic chair dating from around 1950 features a cross-brace, which was left off the final design of what would later be offered as the X-base or H-base.

-In my view there are a lot of—I can’t think of a better word, but—bastards that are put together with parts that have nothing to do with the designer.
+In my view there are a lot of ‘orphaned’ pieces that are put together with parts that have nothing to do with the designer.
 I have handled my fair share of Eames things that everybody wants to be prototypes but are really just factory-made things.
 They used to turn up a lot in the Zeeland area.
-I have seen Eames coffee table tops with a molded plywood spine from the plywood chair adapted as legs.
-This is clearly not an Eames design, but just something made with some extra parts for the porch or wherever.
+I have seen Eames coffee table tops with a moulded plywood spine from the plywood chair adapted as legs.
+This is clearly not an Eames design, but just something made with some extra parts for the veranda or wherever.

 GEORGE NELSON & ASSOCIATES – CUSTOM COFFEE TABLE

-Little is known about this custom table from George Nelson's estate.
-A similar table is pictured but not identified among a furniture grouping in the 1955 Herman Miller Collection catalog.
+Little is known about this custom table from George Nelson’s estate.
+A similar table is pictured, but not identified, among a furniture grouping in the 1955 Herman Miller Collection catalogue.

-As a person in this business I love these opportunities.
-I never got to meet George Nelson—so working with some of his family was the closest I have come.
+As someone in this business I love these opportunities.
+I never had the opportunity to meet George Nelson, so working with some of his family was the closest I came.
 Why did he take this home?
 Is it a true prototype?
-We didn't make any real claims about it, but he did have it.
+We didn’t make any real claims about it, but he did have it.

 HERMAN MILLER – OCCASIONAL TABLE

-This goes right into the gray area.
+This goes right into the grey area.
 We are not calling it Eames.
 We scoured the background of all the old studio shots of the Eames Office, and this was not something that we could ever pinpoint.
-It's a standard top, but then the base is constructed like the 'Eiffel Tower' chair base, but is lower and wider.
-So we couldn't figure out what this was.
-Does the guy who spends his whole week making metal chairs decide one Friday afternoon to make a table base and toss on a plywood top?
+It’s a standard top, but then the base is constructed like the ‘Eiffel Tower’ chair base, and it’s lower and wider.
+So we couldn’t figure out what this was.
+Does the guy who spends his whole week making metal chairs decide one Friday afternoon to make a table base and throw on a plywood top?
 That stuff happens.

 GEORGE NELSON & ASSOCIATES – BRONZE GROUP COFFEE TABLE

-Produced in limited quantities in the late 1960s Nelson's Bronze Group coffee table is actually the only member of the Bronze group.
-Sitting high for a coffee table, almost two feet above the ground, the design behaves almost like a desk or dining table for lounge seating.
+Produced in limited quantities in the late 1960s, Nelson’s Bronze Group coffee table is actually the only member of the Bronze group.
+Sitting high for a coffee table at more than half a metre above the ground, the design behaves almost like a desk or a dining table for lounge seating.

 I think of this as an interesting failure.
-I can't say that I like it—but I like it for its rarity.
-I think it is interesting that they pursued such a luxury material—I don’t know if it is sand cast—but it doesn’t fit very well with the strong modern design as epitomized by the best work that Nelson did.
-It's as if they said, 'We need something for upscale doctor offices.’
+I can’t say that I like it, but I like it for its rarity.
+I think it’s interesting that they pursued such a luxury material.
+I don’t know if it’s sand cast, but it doesn’t fit very well with the strong modern design as epitomised by the best work that Nelson did.
+It’s as if they said, ‘We need something for upmarket doctor’s offices.’